FMLA Leave Request Form

 How to use this template

-- 1. Add your company’s leave policy language, required attachments, and HR contact details before publishing the form.
+- 1. Add your organization’s leave policy language, required notices, and any state-specific fields before publishing the form.

-- 5. Review the completed request against your policy, then record the decision and any follow-up actions in your HR system.
+- 5. Review the request against policy, follow up only for missing certification or clarification, and record the outcome in your case file or HR system.

 Best practices